Terms & Conditions of Business

 - Inform us if a particular document should not be sent by e-mail

 If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ; email email@example.com or telephone 0300 555 0333 to consider the complaint.
 The Legal Ombudsman will normally require that you have given us the opportunity to respond first.
-Time limits apply in that the Legal Ombudsman requires the following to be satisfied before they will accept your complaint; that your complaint is brought to them within 6 months of receiving our final response to the complaint and no later than 6 years from when the act/omission occurred or 3 years from when you should have known about the complaint.
+Time limits apply in that the Legal Ombudsman requires the following to be satisfied before they will accept your complaint; that your complaint is brought to them within 6 months of receiving our final response to the complaint and no later than one year from when the act/omission occurred or one year from when you should have known about the complaint.
 Their website is www.legalombudsman.org.uk.

 Please note that if you are a user of social media, should you post any negative comments about the Firm on a social media platform, this will not be treated as a complaint.
 However, we would ask that any genuine concerns you may have are reported to us so they may be fully considered.

 You may be entitled to legal aid if you have evidence that you or your children are at risk of domestic abuse or violence or forced marriage and you cannot afford to pay legal costs.
 You can check if you are eligible for legal aid on the following link: https://www.gov.uk/check-legal-aidor by contacting Civil Legal Advice on 0345 345 4345.
 However, we do not provide legal aid services and you would need to instruct another firm.

 You have the right to cancel this Agreement within 14 days without giving any reason.
 (This right exists in accordance with The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 – see the notice attached).

 We will not start work on your matter during the 14 day cancellation period unless you expressly request us to.